ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 	- the second algorithm, we started doing two pages at a time
 		- might skip a page;
 			- faster, but not yet 2/1
-	- the third algorithm; logirithimc curve
+	- the third algorithm; logarithmic curve
 		- even if you doubled the size of the phone book
 			- it was just one more page turn
 			- not another 500 or 1000